Exterior Masonry Paint and Coatings

 Which Masonry Paint Do I Choose?

-There are many things to consider when looking to find the correct masonry paint to suit your needs.
+There are many things to consider when looking to find the correct paint to suit your needs.
 We have outlined a few of the main things to consider below.

 Firstly, you need to consider the condition of the wall you intend to paint.
 If the wall has lots of hairline cracks in the render then you might want to consider an elastomeric masonry paint, specifically designed for application to walls will hairline cracks present.